The Great Law of Peace, GAYANASHAGOWA

 Acknowledges the historical debt of the United States to the Iroquois Confederacy and other Indian nations for their demonstration of self-government principles and their example of a free association of independent Indian nations.

-And since the U.S. Constitution was a model for the charter of the United Nations, the Iroquois Great Law of Peace is also the basis of international law.
+And since the U.S. Constitution was a model for the charter of the United Nations, the Iroquois Great Law of Peace is also the fundamental basis of international law.

 When the Founding Fathers looked for examples of effective government and human liberty upon which to model a Constitution to unite the thirteen colonies, they found it in the government of the Iroquois Nation.